 GRT communities, and Traveller communities in particular, face the same kinds of problems as all Southwark communities over access to affordable accommodation and/or housing – but with the added threats to well-being of a growing number having to live in permanent social housing which is contrary to their culture, heritage, and general way of life, and which frequently leads to issues of poor mental health.

 Key financial supporters

 Whilst Gypsies and Travellers continue to campaign for an increased number of sites in the borough, in partnership with supporting wider housing need in Southwark, they have growing concerns about the impact of regeneration plans in Southwark, which could threaten the existence of the four current Gypsy & Traveller sites in the borough.

-STAG has been fortunate to access funding from a range of sources to support a range of activities and initiatives, including the lauded HGV training and testing programme.
-Two key supporters need special mention, in that they have provided finance as well as acting as partners to STAG throughout much of its evolution:
+STAG has been fortunate to access funding from a range of sources to support activities and initiatives including the lauded HGV training and testing programme and our new digital support project.
+Two key supporters need special mention as they have provided finance as well as acting as partners to STAG throughout much of its evolution:

 - The Irish Government, whose funding through the Government of Ireland Emigrant Support Programme, has focused upon helping STAG in addressing ‘the multiple inequalities which Irish Travellers in Southwark experience’;

 - Southwark Council, whose funding through their Community Capacity Programme, has complemented this with a focus on building knowledge, skills and understanding within the Gypsy, Roma and Traveller communities and strengthening their voice and representation.